nomensa/jquery.hide-show/README.md

 Type: `function`

-Description: Callback when the pligin is created
+Description: Callback when the plugin is created

 ### callbackDestroy

 Type: `function`

-Description: Callback when the pligin is destroyed
+Description: Callback when the plugin is destroyed

 ### containerClass